-The Master of Education in Professional School Counseling PK-12 is designed to provide individuals the opportunity to pursue an integrated program of study, specifically in the field of Professional School Counseling.
+Program Mission Statement: The Master of Education in Professional School Counseling is designed to prepare Christian students and develop school counselors who have a strong professional identity as ethical practitioners.
+The program is designed to provide individuals the opportunity to pursue an integrated program of study, specifically in the field of Professional School Counseling.
 The program has been approved by the Pennsylvania Department of Education for public school certification.